Sennacheribest/DoUpdateBashProject/README.md

 ## About doupdates.sh
 There are two important points to be considered:
-1. With linux realm, performing other jobs on the system while installing updates is a bless.
+1. With Linux realm, performing other jobs on the system while installing updates is a bless.
-2. If you were Windows evangelist; Seriousley!; ther are times when rebooting after installation updates is a good idea.
+2. If you were Windows evangelist, Seriousley!
+Ther are times when rebooting after installation updates is a good idea.
 Linux does not do that for you automatically, _thanks to god!_

 ## Why Should I Care